There are plenty of reasons for me to celebrate my divorce.

-Sorry, that was an attempt at healing humor.
-It felt more like a snark of bitterness.
-Yes, I still have anger about the loss of my kid-time over the last 10-years, but I don’t have anger towards my Excel-driven ex-wife.
+Yes, I still have anger about the loss of my kid-time over the last 10 years, but I don’t have anger towards my Excel-driven ex-wife.
 God speed.

 - The Quest for Big Love: How To Set Sail for the Next Relationship